MillerLab-UCDavis/Voxit/README.md

 <h2>How to Use VOXIT</h2>
-IF you're in Matlab, at the command prompt, enter "voxit":\
+IF you're in Matlab, at the command prompt, enter "voxit":

-or\
+or
-IF you're using the standalone app: in Windows, simply double-click on the Voxit.exe file to open the folder browser, then:\
+IF you're using the standalone app: in Windows, simply double-click on the Voxit.exe file to open the folder browser, then:
-\

 i) Navigate to the directory containing the audio files, and accept.
-Be patient, as it can take a long time to analyze the audio files, especially long ones.\
+Be patient, as it can take a long time to analyze the audio files, especially long ones.
-\

 ii) There should now be an output *voxitResults*.csv file in the audio file directory with all your analysis results!
 View it with Excel or similar.
-You can also view the pitch estimates and other raw data used for analysis in each audio file's * DataArray.csv file (for instance you can average all the pitch values in a time range, ignoring zeros, with =AVERAGEIF(B200:B500,"<>0").
+You can also view the pitch estimates and other raw data used for analysis in each audio file's * DataArray.csv file (for instance you can average all the pitch values in a time range, ignoring zeros, with Excel's =AVERAGEIF(B200:B500,"<>0")).
 To help you understand and interpret the measures, see the articles below, under Acknowledgments.

 <h2>ADVANCED USERS</h2>